-CACREP accreditation standards (see below) require all School Counseling Track students to participate in (not facilitate or co-facilitate) a group.
-Questions regarding a group's appropriateness for this requirement should be addressed to the student's faculty mentor.
+CACREP accreditation standards (see below) require students to participate in (not facilitate or co-facilitate) a group.
+Students will also be required to lead (or co-lead) a group for 10 hours during internship.
+Questions regarding a group's appropriateness for this requirement should be addressed to the student's faculty mentor prior to beginning a group.
+There is a Facebook Group "UCD Group Therapy Opportunities" as well as periodic announcements in Canvas about affordable groups in the area.